Fortinet Acquires Next DLP Strengthens its Top-Tier Unified SASE Solution Read the release

 A streamlined solution for data loss prevention

-Next DLP offers a comprehensive data loss prevention solution, Reveal, that is easy to use and provides organizations with immediate benefits.
+The Reveal Platform by Next is a comprehensive data loss prevention solution that is easy to use and provides organizations with immediate benefits.
 Reveal educates employees, discovers risks, and enforces data handling policies to prevent data loss.

 Reveal provides data loss prevention with full visibility.
 It employs lightweight agents that detect data exfiltration attempts and perform automated policy enforcement.
 Machine learning and smart sensors are used to help detect risks before they become security incidents.
 It’s a flexible solution, compatible with Windows, macOS, and Linux machines.